hobin2017/MasterProject/README.md

 # MasterProject
 For users:
-Just Download these two folder 'core' and 'example'.
+Just download these two folder 'core' and 'example'.
 And then running the '16mainwindow' file of the 'example' folder.

 For developers:
 Firstly, just Download '16mainwindow', 'saveMass_hobin' and 'compDPK_hobin' files;